 SAGAL: This happened a couple years ago.
-Lots of people were tweeting inappropriate things to Tony the Tiger, so he tweeted, quote, "I'm all for showing your stripes, feathers, et cetera but let's keep things great and family friendly if you could.
+A lot of people were tweeting inappropriate things at Tony the Tiger, so he tweeted, quote, "I'm all for showing your stripes, feathers, etc., but let's keep things great and family friendly if you could.
 Cubs could be watching."
-Chioke,

-I'ANSON: Nothing but net - Mike got three out of three.
+I'ANSON: Nothing but net - Mike got 3 out of 3.

 SAGAL: Congratulations, coach.